RehnzoPornelos/learnverse-quizzer-update/README.md

 1. Download Learnverse as a ZIP file
 2. Extract the folder from the ZIP
 3. Open and get the environment variables here for testing: https://drive.google.com/drive/folders/1HtYN0sMNAVL0_JfLtRQ_vvpTpf9QAf6K?usp=drive_link
-4. Paste the environment respectively inside '.env' from the backend folder and '.env.local' on the Learnverse's root folder.
+4. Paste the environment variables respectively inside '.env' from the backend folder and '.env.local' on the Learnverse's root folder.
 5. Run the QuizLauncher.bat
 6. Start the system